Meyer Lemon Pancakes

 - In a small saucepan, add the butter and melt completely.
 Remove from heat.

 - In a large bowl, add the flour, cane sugar, baking powder, and sea salt and whisk together.
-Add the egg, milk, lemon juice, lemon flavor, and lemon zest, and whisk to combine completely.

-- In a large skillet over low to medium heat, grease it well with olive oil cooking spray.
+- In a large skillet over low to medium heat, grease it well with butter or olive oil.
 Use ¼ cup to drop the pancake batter into the skillet.
 Wait for the top of the pancake to start bubbling, about 1 to 2 minutes.
-Flip the pancake and cook until done, about another 1 to 2 minutes on the second side.
-Repeat until batter is gone.

 - Serve immediately with fresh blueberries and maple syrup.